highfidelity/unity-to-hifi-exporter/README.md

 4. Parents which skew their children will not import correctly.
 This is a different from how HiFi versus Unity handles scaling.

+5. Things that are not supported include partical effects, terrains, scripts, and cameras.

 Tutorial
 ------------------------
 It is very simple to use this exporter.
 You shouldn't have any problems, and if you do, please add an issue to the Github project